Biden considering releasing 1 million barrels of oil per day from strategic reserves

-(CNN) -- President Joe Biden is weighing releasing a record amount of oil from US reserves as high gas prices continue to persist.
+President Joe Biden is weighing releasing a record amount of oil from US reserves as high gas prices persist.

-A plan being considered involves releasing around 1-million barrels per day from the Strategic Petroleum Reserve for the coming months, a person familiar with the deliberations says.

 The announcement could come as soon as Thursday, when Biden is scheduled to deliver remarks from the White House on gas prices.

 Biden earlier in the month announced a coordinated release of oil from the reserves in conjunction with other nations.
-He also released around 60 million barrels in November.
+He also released around 60 million barrels in November, which he said at the time was the largest release from the reserve in US history.

-The price of oil has spiked amid the war in Ukraine, sending already high gas prices skyrocketing.
+Tapping the reserve -- the stockpile of 600 million barrels of crude oil stored in underground salt caverns in Louisiana and Texas -- generally has only a limited effect on gas prices because of how much oil can be released at a time, but would act as a political sign that Biden is continuing to confront the problem.

+Following Russia's invasion of Ukraine, the US price of regular gasoline spiked, hitting a record high of $4.33 a gallon earlier in March.

 The-CNN-Wire

-Note: This story has been updated with background information.